Treacherous/treacherous/readme.md

 ### In browser

-There are 3 flavours in the dist dir:
+There are 4 flavours in the dist dir:

 * `treacherous.all.js`      - Contains treacherous and all dependencies (including bluebird)
 * `treacherous.minimal.js`  - Contains only treacherous and no dependencies
 * `treacherous.js`          - Contains treacherous dependencies without bluebird
+* `treacherous.browser.js`  - Contains treacherous which works without modules for browser usage

-The reason there are 3 flavours is because some people will use this in a non-module aware browser scenario, and `treacherous.all.js` will contain everything for it to just work, it is also used by the unit tests in the project.
+The reason there are 4 flavours is because some people will use this in a non-module aware browser scenario, and `treacherous.all.js` will contain everything for it to just work, it is also used by the unit tests in the project.